-In addition, Lionel briefly marketed a couple battery-powered sets with 4-4-2 locomotives (not to be confused with the relatively nice track-powered 4-4-2 locomotive they made in the 1980s).
 The locomotive pulled only one car.
 I haven't had my hands on one, so I don't know how sturdy it might be.
 I'm told the locomotive by itself is about 16" long, so that's not too bad by toy train standards.
 The boxcar is undersized, even compared to the locomotive, though.

 Several other sets that were obviously made by New Bright or Ez-tec have turned up.
 If you see one of those you like and want to try it, you're on your own.
 Just remember that most of those sets cost between $50 and $100 new, all of them went on sale for half-price after Christmas.
 On top of that, they have even less manufacturer support than the trains described in the body of this article, which is hard to imagine, I know.

 If you have any questions about a set that turns up, compare the locomotive to the three locomotives in the photos in the main part of the article (the "Berkshire," the "General," or the "Hogwarts Express").
 If the locomotive in the set you're looking at isn't identical to one of those (excepting the paint job), realize that nothing in this article applies, and try not to pay more than you'd pay for a similar New Bright set in questionable condition.